tc39/proposal-smart-pipelines/readme.md

 For each pipe expression, evaluated left associatively and inside to outside, the steps of the computation would be:

-1. The topic expression is first evaluated in the current lexical context.
+1. The antecedent is first evaluated in the current lexical context.
 2. The topic’s result is bound to a hidden special variable `•`.
 3. In a new inner lexical context (the topical scope), the value of `•` is bound to the topic reference `#`.